tom00/shopware-kubernetes-dev/README.md

-## Shopware-Franken-Kube Concept
+# Shopware on Kubernetes (Shopware-Kube)
-This concept is to test out Shopware PHP static build and compiled in application.
-All in a single binary.
+This concept is to test out Shopware PHP static executable binary on Kubernetes.
 It is based on [FrankenPHP](https://frankenphp.dev) and [static-php-cli](https://static-php.dev) projects.
-Note that a static binary is built for production environments only.
+Note that a static binary is built for production environments only, due to the xdebug can't work with a static binary.
-The dev version is based on `dunglas/frankenphp` image, because it is not possible to compile xdebug into the binary version.
+Therefore, the development version is based on `dunglas/frankenphp` image instead.
-The application is copied to a container ready to be deployed to a Kubernetes cluster.
+Read our article [Shopware development and debug on Kubernetes](https://kiwee.eu/blog/shopware-6-development-on-kubernetes/) for more details.

 ## Build container images